 - Carpentry: Several wooden vahanas used to carry the idols of the various deities in the temple are something that need the attention of art afficionados.

-* Handicrafts- accessories used for decorating Devi idols, that are made of delicate sequins, etc. are sold in several stall inside the large corridors of the Meenakshi temple.
+- Handicrafts: Various accessories used for decorating Devi idols, made of delicate sequins, etc. are sold in several stall inside the large corridors of the Meenakshi temple.

-* Madurai cotton sarees with simple prints and zari borders with temple designs are famous
+- Madurai cotton sarees with simple prints and zari borders with temple designs are popular.

 Among the locals- particularly those belonging to the Thevar cast, it is believed that women are prettier with bigger earlobes.
-Hence, the girl child born in this community is made to wear a particular traditional earring called the ‘Thandatti’ when she is young.
+Hence, the girl child born in this community is made to wear a traditional earring called the ‘Thandatti’ when she is young.
 The thandatti is said to evoke the 3 levels of our world: terrestrial, astral and divine and these levels are associated with Mandala.
 Each piece of this weighs 27gms and is made of gold and this piece of jewelry is specific to Madurai.

-* Steel utensils- plastic beads & girls’ accessories, gold plated imitation jewelery to name a few.
+- Steel utensils: Plastic beads & girls’ accessories, gold plated imitation jewelry to name a few.

-* Pooja related accessories & crafts- particularly inside Pudumandapam
+- Pooja related accessories & crafts: Particularly inside Pudumandapam (1000 years old market)

 - Farm produce: Varieties of plantains / bananas and green groceries among the others.

 A brief intro to a city full of life and activities.
 Justice yet to be done.
 Signing off with a hope that it has helped someone somewhere in some form who is seeking for some info on this Pandyan city….